-Oven baked chicken quarters are a tender and juicy piece of chicken seasoned with a sweet and slightly spicy seasoning.
-Simple to make and packed with flavor, this is an easy dinner recipe!
+Oven baked chicken quarters are a tender and juicy piece of chicken coated with a sweet and slightly spicy seasoning.
+This easy dinner recipe is simple to make and packed with flavor!

 What are Chicken Quarters?